Want to send highly targeted (and better performing) marketing campaigns? Start by mapping your customer journey.

 - Marketing Spend and Potential ROI

 Having these tracking options in place will help you build a stronger, data-driven marketing budget that looks at marketing spend, the number of leads a campaign drives in, which types of marketing activities are most successful for your brand, and the potential and actual revenue of the campaigns you’re invested in.
-You’ll need these data points later—so even if you don’t have them in place now, be sure to ask for them.

 Step #3: State Your Goals